Deepti-debug/MonitoringVitalHealthParameters_Android/README.md

     • Sending data to the cloud (NoSQL database)

-• flowchart_android.pdf - describes the flowchart of all the activities of the android code.
+• flowChart_android.pdf - describes the flowchart of all the activities of the android code.